 Rochester sits within the area, known to geologists, as the London Basin.
 The low-lying Hoo Peninsula to the north of the town is a peninsula separating the estuaries of the rivers Thames and Medway.
 It is dominated by a line of sand and clay hills, surrounded by an extensive area of marshland composed of alluvial silt.
 Rochester is centered on the cathedral and castle.
 The city was also a favourite of Charles Dickens who lived nearby and based a number of his novels in the area.
 The Hoo Peninsula is home to a 129.7 acre nature reserve located in High Halstow, one of the many villages on the peninsula.
 The Peninsula's marshlands are part of the North Kent Marshes, divided into two protected areas: the Thames Estuary and Marshlands, and the Medway Estuary and Marshes.

 Want some ideas on where to visit?

 Every favourite location must be visited for the first time.
-Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, places to stay and eat:
+Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, and places to stay and eat: